chrbaeu/XlsxDiffEngine/README.md

 ## Dependencies

-- [EPPlus](https://github.com/EPPlusSoftware/EPPlus) - for Excel file handling in .NET (Depending on the usage, a license can be required)
+- [EPPlus](https://github.com/EPPlusSoftware/EPPlus) - for Excel file handling in .NET (Depending on the usage, a paid license can be required)